w3bdesign/wp-algolia-woo-indexer/README.md

 ### TODO

-- Refactor and restructure the code to reduce complexity and increase maintainability according to code quality reports and Clean Code principles (see SonarCloud report)
+- Refactor and restructure the code to reduce complexity and increase maintainability according to code quality reports and Clean Code principles (see SonarCloud and Scrutinizer report)
 - Upgrade Algolia package and check that it works correctly